-It also helps create a sense of pride in your joint space—your workplace could become better organised, livelier and more environmentally friendly due to the suggestions people make.
+It also helps create a sense of pride in your joint space.
+Your workplace could become warm and better organized due to the suggestions people make.
 Everybody wins.

-Make the reimbursement process easy for everyone (including your team, who have to deal with these requests) by integrating with easy-to-use expenses system on your intranet.
-If you’re going mobile-friendly, it’s particularly helpful to let employees upload smartphone photos of their receipts — much quicker and easier than making people find a scanner!
+Your intranet has the potential to make the reimbursement process easy for everyone (including your team, who have to deal with these requests).
+Even better if your intranet is mobile-friendly.
+Because then employees can just upload smartphone photos of their receipts — much quicker and easier than locating and using a scanner!

-Whilst we’re on the topic of money, other popular uses of intranet include as a hub for funding and grant applications.
-If your workplace offers grants towards skills development or to offset some of the cost of social activities, it can work wonders for employee engagement—so make a big deal of it by including a straightforward application process on your intranet site.
+And whilst we’re on the topic of money, other popular use of an intranet includes processing of funding and grant applications.
+For example, if your workplace offers grants towards skills development or compensation to offset some of the cost of social activities, you can handle applications via your intranet.

 An intranet can be an incredibly useful resource to have for a company.
 An intranet can help store and manage important documents, help employees stay connected and integrate business-critical apps.
 All of which will help employee engagement and productivity.

 What are the uses of an intranet?

 The main use of an intranet is internal communication.
 Providing a platform for employees to view the latest company updates, access important documents and communicate within the business.